MartinMiles/Sifon/Sifon.UK.Website/CreatingPlugin.md

 `### Compatibility: Sifon 0.98`

-Currently not enforced, this will be a minimal version contraint for a plugin.
+Currently not enforced, this will be a minimal version constraint for a plugin.
 If your Sifon version is lower that required by a plugin, it won't be seen under your plugins menu.

 The reason behind give feature is that plugins are developed at and cloned from an individual GitHub repository.
 That bring us to a situation when a plugin in repository get updated with some features / API that were introduced in a newer Sifon, so it will prevent app from failure on breaking changes.
-After updating Sifon to the latest version plugin will re-appear.
+Updating Sifon to the latest version plugin will re-appear.

 `### $SelectedFile = new Sifon.Shared.Forms.LocalFilePickerDialog.LocalFilePicker::GetFile("Sifon Package Installer for Sitecore","Pick up the package to install:","Archives|*.zip","Install")`